Meet the Sami - Norway's Indigenous Reindeer Herders

 Heading north above the Arctic circle, I soon realized that the climate and land that shaped these reindeer herders was much different than central Norway and Roros.
 Flying into Tromso above the Arctic circle jagged, snow-covered mountains jutted straight out of the sea like the sharp, toothy jaws of a Great White Shark rising up out of the ocean.
 Deep fjords cut through the land and as far as I could see a blanket of snow and ice cast the vast landscape what seemed like an endless expanse of white.

-Nestled into the northern archipeligo and peninsulas, Trine Larsen, Inga Eira, and their families run SamiCamp; founded to supplement their income.
+Nestled into the northern archipeligo and peninsulas, Trine Larsen, Inga Eira, and their families run SamiCamp; founded to help travelers learn about Sami culture and reindeer husbandry.
 Trine’s family is coastal Sami, while Inga and her husband Ole’s family are northern Sami reindeer herders.
 This distinction spoke to the fractioning over the centuries of the Sami by geography and livelihood – north and south as well as coastal fishing Sami and mountain reindeer-herding Sami.
 While much of their traditions overlapped; language, diet and dress diverged with variations between the different groups.
 I knew that while this experience with Inga, Trine and their families would also focus on a life revolving around reindeer there was still so much I had to learn about the different nuances of Sami community and culture.

 The snow crunched under reindeer hide boots as Ole Eira approached a reindeer tethered near bundles of hay.
 He silently brought the reindeer over to a row of sleds and harnessed it to the lead sled.
 The reindeer huffed and pawed the ground, a thick plume of steam leaving its mouth in the cold morning air.